 The four awards will be granted in two categories (freshman/sophomore and junior/senior).
-First prize winners in category will each receive $750, and second prize winners will receive $500.
+First prize winners will receive $750, and second prize winners will receive $500.
 Awards will be given in each category only if merited.

 - Be undergraduates enrolled in a degree program in any discipline at William & Mary.

 - Have completed a research paper for a William & Mary credit course offered during either the Spring 2023, Summer 2023, or Fall 2023 semesters.